pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 - all effects except *Digits* have a GUI
 - *Protoverb*, *InstaLooper*, *BowEcho*, *Danaides* are all effects (with input and output)
-- *Digits*, *hypercyclic*, *tonespace* are all instruments (aka synths; no input)
+- *Digits*, *hypercyclic*, *tonespace* are all instruments (aka synths; no input) Things we know from looking at the source code of JUCE-5.4.1
+- all JUCE plugins have `effFlagsHasEditor|effFlagsCanReplacing|effFlagsProgramChunks`
+- we don't know which JUCE version was used to compile our JUCE plugins!

 Comparing this with our binary flag values, we can conclude: